Meet Gary Ervin

 If you don’t believe in God, climb a mountain.

-Gary Ervin was born in Germany, and moved to the United States when he was four years old.
+Gary Ervin was born in Germany, and moved to the United States when he was 2 years old.
 As part of a military family, he moved around the country, finally settling on a farm in Boxville, Union County, Kentucky.
-The oldest of six children, Ervin has fond memories of growing up surrounded by family and spent his time working the farm.
+The oldest of six children, Ervin has fond memories of growing up surrounded by family and spent his time working the farm where he and his family still live.

 Ervin wrestled during high school, a sport he excelled at.
-His progression as a wrestler was evident; winning no matches during his freshman year to only lose one match his senior year, and becoming a state champion.
-Ervin attended Central Missouri State University on a wrestling scholarship where he studied Business Management and Aviation.
-While ruminating over his career options, he happened upon a newspaper classified advertisement listing a lineman job for the first cable company franchise in Morganfield, Kentucky.
+His progression as a wrestler extended and Ervin attended Central Missouri State University on a wrestling scholarship.
+He studied Business Management and Aviation and worked post undergrad as an assistant wrestling coach and graduate assistant.
+While in college he would return to Kentucky over the summers and work shooting dynamite in an underground coal mine.
+While considering his career options, he happened upon a newspaper classified advertisement listing a lineman job for the first cable company franchise in Morganfield, Kentucky.

 His curiosity led him to seek out new experiences and it drove him in a different direction, too.
 It made him more committed than ever to be a part of the world and something bigger than himself.
 This is why he decided to become a mountain climber.
 “Mountains make you feel small,” he says.
 It’s this feeling that drives him to attack problems and challenges from different angles.
 “Mountain climbing gives you a different perspective, it’s a lot more than just going up and coming down.”